codepr/codepr.github.io/about.md

 permalink: /about/
 ---

-Hello, I'm a software developer with most of my experience made in small to medium sized startups, currently working in London in an Elixir shop.
+I'm a software developer with most of my experience made in small to medium sized startups, currently working in London in an Elixir shop.

 I invest a lot of my spare time in side-projects and deepening my knowledge exploring various topics, from low level systems, virtual machines and network